 - Donna Schultz - Vice President of Advocacy, Product Management and Marketing

 - Dr. Anne J. Udall - Vice President of Professional Development

-- Dr. Raymond Yeagley - Vice President & Chief Academic Officer and Interim VP of Research
+- Dr. Raymond Yeagley - Chief Academic Officer and Interim VP of Research

 - John O'Hair - Vice President & Chief Technology Officer